straut12/sj4u-gh/_pages/ref/linux/terminal.md

 # regex,awk,sed,grep
 Regular expression (regex), grep, sed, awk
-Three common Linux commands for text processing are grep, sed, awk (and cut).
+Three common Linux commands for text processing are grep, sed, awk.
 Although there is some overlap each have a strength.
 The search pattern tool used with them is regular expression or regex.

+## regex
-regex - Regular expression is a type of search pattern used with the grep and sed.
+Regular expression is a type of search pattern used with the grep and sed.
 It allows complex search patterns (special characters are used).
 Can be used in commands, functions, programming, etc. For example used in Python with the "import re".
 Note regex is different than filename "globbing" where ? and * are used as wildcards to find a filename.
-Link to regex101 testing site
+Link to [regex101](https://regex101.com/) testing site
 * rep - give grep a text input and a "regular expression" and it will search line-by-line looking to match your regex.
 It will then output every line a match was found.
 * sed -  does substituion. give sed a pattern to match and what you want to replace it with.
 * awk - acts as an ad-hoc table or database; separating fields.
 You can specify which field to output.